What is Socialism vs. Capitalism?

 For large corporations, the management assumes the greater role of maximizing the shareholder value by investing in portfolios that earn the investors a high return on their investments.
 Corporations in capitalist economies are also treated the same way as individuals, and they can perform the same activities such as trading and suing as individuals.
 Also, capitalism gives businesses more incentives to work hard since they enjoy all the profits and wealth they generate from the economy.

-- Consumers enjoy a wider choice of products and services to choose from since this system allows firms to compete with other companies in the economy.
+- Consumers enjoy a wider choice of products and services since the system allows firms to compete with other companies in the economy.

-- Businesses are given a greater incentive to work hard since they get to enjoy the profits they generate by using the means of production.
+- Businesses are given a greater incentive to work hard since they get to enjoy the profits they generate by determining the means of production.

 - Class distinction between the rich and the poor.
 The rich enjoy most of the profits generated by the business while the poor are paid salaries and wages for working for the rich.